-I often get the question “leasing vs buying” when a client is ready to get a new car.
+I often get the question “Buying vs. Leasing” when a client is ready to get a new car.
 The reasons given for leasing has more to do with the fact that leasing seems easier and has the added benefit of not having to deal with repair cost.
+The monthly payment is also lower on a lease.

 Let’s face it; a lease is just a glorified rental car with payments spread out over 2-3 years.